student searching computer

 It’s crucial to weigh all the options before relocating, whether it’s for work or an internship.
 It takes courage to request relocation assistance while pursuing an internship.

-Pros and cons of out-of-state internship
+Pros and cons of an out-of-state internship

 Pros